alexandre-touret/google-drive-client/README.md

 This program uses google java api.
 You have [to enable the drive API and follow instructions from this page] (https://developers.google.com/drive/web/quickstart/java#step_1_enable_the_drive_api)

 ### Build
-This program uses maven 3.2.x
+This program uses both JDK8 and maven 3.2.x

 First you have to create a profile in your settings.xml file
 ```